Linuxcomm4nds/ez/README.md

 device
   |- -h         help about the device command
   |-scan        Will scan a device for open Ports
-script
+  |-script
     |-scan      Will scan a device for open Ports and more

 anon            Will start anonsurf
   |-start       Will start anonsurf